 The Talmud teaches us that there are 70 faces to Torah.
 Jewish LearningWorks believes there are 70 faces to Israel, meaning that there is not one single way to think about Israel or to learn about Israel.
 As such, we have always embraced a broad and inclusive approach to Israel education, offering multiple ways for educators to present, and for students to connect with Israel.

-Our learner-centered approach has never been more important than it is today.
+Our learner-centered approach to Israel Education has never been more important than it is today.
 We are committed to allowing our learners’ questions to serve as our starting point.
 To do this, we are leaning into our organizational values:

 מנהיגות · Manhigut · Leadership